again with the pinecone

 • Birdseed.
 The cheap stuff is fine, but the most universally beloved bird seed is Black Oil Sunflower.
 (Fill a regular feeder with the cheap stuff and the birds just kick it around to get to the Black Oil.)

 If you want to get fancy and utterly thematic (I love you), use bits from trees: small fruit, dried fruit, tree seeds like acorns, hackberries, beechnuts, just about any berry/fruit/drupe/cone seed you find outside.
-(Do stay away from poison ivy, poison oak and, west of the Rockies, poison sumac.)
+(Do stay away from poison ivy, poison oak and poison sumac, which all bear tiny fruit.)

 • Biodegradable yarn.
 I’ve seen too many straggly strands of old curling ribbon stuck to trees years after the pinecone feeders have rotted away.
 You know, the crimped poly kind that curls so beautifully with a bit of a squinch from a scissor blade?
 It’s pretty, but it’s evil.
 Go with wool or cotton yarn, gardening twine, or Jute.
 (Jute has Jewish connections, by the way: it can be made from the Jew’s Mallow plant, but that’s another story for another day.)